a-little-wifi/Tinyriser6/README.md

 The last 2 modes require some kind of fan controller module plugged into the provided header.
 This has not been designed yet, but the possibility exists.

+**Update: v1.1 now has a '5V no PWM' mode available as well, adding an extra jumper from the 5V rail instead of the 12V rail.
+This 5V rail is always on though, so the fan would be powered even when the system is turned off.**
+**Also be careful when soldering the 5V jumper, it's really close to a 12V pin from the PCIe slot.**

 ## Thank you